 The ethos of Burren Free Range Pork farm is to produce healthy food -in a healthy environment- in a sustainable way.
 We believe a successful sustainable business can operate in a way that there are limited negative impacts on the local environment.
 We are very conscious we are living in the Burren which is a unique and fragile environment.
-Burren Free Rang Pork farm is committed to reducing its environmental impact and to monitoring and measuring its impacts with a view to continual improvement and to raising awareness about sustainability issues.
+Burren Free Range Pork farm is committed to reducing its environmental impact and to monitoring and measuring its impacts with a view to continual improvement and to raising awareness about sustainability issues.

 Water is life, and it is not an unlimited resource.
 It is necessary to monitor our consumption and to reduce it where possible.
 We continuously monitor our treated water use and harvest rain water for the gardens.
 Our waste water is treated in a reed bed which is both a natural and efficient treatment system.

 In 2014 we were awarded a Waste Management Award by the Burren and Cliffs of Moher Geopark for our waste management system.
 We think we have brought our general waste to an absolute minimum.
 However we will continue to maintain high standards and keep looking for ways of reducing, recycling and up-cycling.
 Whenever possible we choose to buy our feed in paper bags rather than plastic bags.

 Our house which is well-insulated, is heated by a geothermal heating system.
 We are striving to increase our energy efficiency by adding even more insulation and finding other sources of sustainable energy for water heating.
 We have a dual tariff for our electricity.
 This means less expensive heating and less strain on the grid by using most of our electricity off peak.
 We use LED and low energy light bulbs and keep the lights on to a minimum and switch off unnecessary lights.
-We are in the process of changing all the bulbs to energy saving ones.

 As well as being a local food producer (pork, eggs and vegetables) we also like to support local producers by purchasing dairy, meat and fish products.